Dinsmoor/ralc/README.md

 INDEV- Create VERY simple interface to control/display inputs/outputs.
 		Use tree-like navigation to categorize each building, inhabitants, quests, POI, etc.
+0.6.0a- Write questGen: to generate dynamic quests, based on output from
+		areaGen.

-0.9.0a-
+0.9.0a- BugHunt!

 ============
 BEYOND SCOPE
 ============
 ???
 Create dynamic interaction with characters

-INDEV- Create image map of area from output, will reflect POI, Quests, Etc.
+INPRO- Create image map of area from output, will reflect POI, Quests, Etc.

 ???
 Use Panda3d engine to make 3d representation of generated area; may
 	use Panda3d for simplicity, cross-platform, freedom, and native Python